marcialwushu/restropective-docusaurus/docs/doc38.md

 - [As empresas brasileiras estão prontas para a LGPD?
 Por Frederico Cortez](https://cryptoid.com.br/identidade-digital-destaques/as-empresas-brasileiras-estao-prontas-para-a-lgpd/)
 - [GDPR muda a confiança do consumidor e a segurança dos dados na Europa e o que esperar da LGPD para o Brasil](https://cryptoid.com.br/protecao-de-dados/gdpr-muda-a-confianca-do-consumidor-e-a-seguranca-dos-dados-na-europa-e-o-que-esperar-da-lgpd-para-o-brasil/)
 - [Algoritmo criado por brasileiros é premiado em desafio internacional de inteligência artificial](https://cryptoid.com.br/identidade-digital-destaques/algoritmo-criado-por-brasileiros-e-premiado-em-desafio-internacional-de-inteligencia-artificial/)
+- Railways now tracks trains via ISRO satellite, to inform you in case of delay
+- Reliance Jio Reveals New 4G Prepaid Plans, Wants Users to Pay More
+- 2020 Jaguar XE Launched, Prices Start at Rs 44.98 Lakh
+- Ford is turning McDonald’s coffee waste into headlights
+- Facebook’s Head of AI Says the Field Will Soon ‘Hit the Wall’
+- Plex just launched free movie and TV streaming service that’s actually pretty great
+- Google Photos adds chat feature to make it easier to send and like pictures
+- Instagram will ask new users to provide their birthdays

 **DEZEMBRO 05**

 - [Safeweb lança um novo tipo de certificado digital voltado para emissão de notas fiscais: PJ NF-e](https://cryptoid.com.br/certificacao-digital/safeweb-lanca-um-novo-tipo-de-certificado-digital-voltado-para-emissao-de-notas-fiscais-pj-nf-e/)
+- Qualcomm will let you update GPU drivers via the Play Store
+- Chirp 2 for Apple Watch brings infinite Twitter timeline, major speed boost on watchOS 6, more
+- Instagram Now Asks New Users to Verify They Are Over 13 Years Old
+- Apple will reportedly release an iPhone without any ports in 2021
+- Tesla’s biggest market in Europe becomes the Netherlands as Model 3 sales surge
+- Google’s Pixel 4-exclusive recording app is now available for the Pixel 2, 3, and 3A
+- Genius Sues Google for Allegedly Stealing Its Music Lyrics

 **DEZEMBRO 06**

+- Apple could release 5 new iPhones next year
+- iPhone SE 2 Might Actually Be Called the iPhone 9
+- Bernie Sanders reveals $150 billion plan to increase internet access and break up big providers
+- Galaxy S11: 108 MP camera, 5x zoom seemingly confirmed, possible 5,000 mAh battery
+- Elon Musk’s SpaceX rocket sends cryptocurrency wallet to space
+- WhatsApp now lets you create reminders, tasks thanks to Any.do integration

 **DEZEMBRO 07**